tredfern/moonpie/docs/moonpie.ui.components.rst

   commands should be assumed to start based on the top-left of the content area for the component.

+mounted(self)
+  A method that is called when a component has been added to the render tree.
+Layout and other information will not be calculated at this point but the node should be aware of its place in the render tree.

 remove
   Flags the component to be removed from the render tree.

+unmounted(self)
+  A method called when a component is destroyed from the render tree.
+Used for any kind of global cleanup necessary when the component is removed that would be difficult for the garbage collector to know about.
+For example, global event handlers or lambdas.

 Component Properties
 ^^^^^^^^^^^^^^^^^^^^